Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 Oktober 2024 20.30.21 UTC
+- WIB: Rabu, 2 Oktober 2024 21.24.24 UTC
-- WITA: Rabu, 2 Oktober 2024 21.30.21 UTC
+- WITA: Rabu, 2 Oktober 2024 22.24.24 UTC
-- WIT: Rabu, 2 Oktober 2024 22.30.21 UTC
+- WIT: Rabu, 2 Oktober 2024 23.24.24 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: motivational
+Kategori: friendship